usgs-makerspace/makerspace-website-base/README.md

 ```
 ## Create Your Project
 ##### Create Your Project - option 1 -The Lazy way (the smart way?)
-Clone this project.
+Clone or download this project.
 For more information on Git cloning check out the documentation on GitHub.

+If your goal is to use this project as the base for a new project, the best path is to use the 'Download ZIP' option found under the 'Clone of download' button on the repository main page.
+The ZIP file has the .git file removed, and will allow you to 'git init' and then upload this project into a new repository with a clean git history.

-Once the project is cloned you can jump down a few sections in this document until you reach the section on 'Generalized Setup Information.'
+Once the project is cloned or downloaded you can jump down a few sections in this document until you reach the section on 'Generalized Setup Information.'
 If you need more guidance, jump back up a bit to the section on 'Running the Project.'

 ##### Create Your Project - option 2 -The Step by Step Way
 This section will lead you through creating a Vue project that utilizes the US Web Design System (USWDS) and the standard USGS headers and footers.